 Located in Eatonville, the Hurston Museum takes you on a journey through history starting with the acclaimed author Zora Neale Hurston’s humble beginnings.
 From 19th-century furniture crafted by slaves to contemporary paintings by urban children, the museum showcases the work of many African artists.
 Entrance is free.

 38) Visit the Holocaust museum

-This sobering Holocaust museum at Maitland, around 15 minutes’ drive from central Orlando, is home to a large collection of artifacts from the Holocaust.
+This sobering Holocaust museum at Maitland, around 15 minutes’ drive from central Orlando, is home to a large collection of artefacts from the Holocaust.
 It’s open every day except Saturdays.